-MTF HRT (hormone replacement therapy) may be delivered by estrogen pills, injections patches or gels with Goodrx.com coupons that can save you money.
+Feminizing hormones may be delivered by estrogen pills, injections patches or gels

 Туре What is it?
-What are the advantages Disadvantages Approximate cost per month without insurance Estradiol pills (Estrace, Estrofem) A pill taken sublingually (under the tongue).
+What are the advantages Disadvantages Approximate cost without insurance Estradiol pills (Estrace, Estrofem) A pill taken sublingually (under the tongue).
 Taking the tablets sublingually (letting them dissolve under the tongue) will largely give the same advantages as patches, gels or injectable.
-Usual starting dose is 2-4 mg a day Convenient Relatively inexpensive No mess or skin reactions as with patches or gels • IS processed through the liver so is more likely to cause problems with the liver and may be more likely to cause blood clots. \$4-8 at Walmart & Hannaford Estradiol injections • e. valerate (delestrogen) An injection is given in the muscle or just under the skin, usually weekly.
+Usual starting dose is 2-4 mg a day ConvenientRelatively inexpensiveNo mess or skin reactions as with patches or gels Is processed through the liver so is more likely to cause problems with the liver and may be more likely to cause blood clots. • \$10 for 6 wks supply Estradiol injections • e. valerate (delestrogen) • depo-estradiol An injection is given in the muscle or just under the skin, usually weekly.
 Usual starting dose is 5-10mg/wk e. valerate or 1.25-2.5mg/wk Don't have to take daily pills less likely to affect the liver or cause problems with blood clots than pills injection training is needed but most people find that the shots are really easy to do.
-E. valerate 20mg/ml ~ \$65 for 5ml vial Depo estradiol 5mg/ml ~\$100 for 5 ml depo- estradiol Have to deal with proper disposal of needles Estradiol Gel Gel that comes in a pump and is applied to the skin on the arms once or twice a day.
+Have to deal with proper disposal of needles E. valerate 20mg/ml ~ \$44 for 5ml vial (10 wks supply) Depo estradiol varies Estradiol Gel Gel that comes in a pump and is applied to the skin on the arms once or twice a day.
 One pump is .75mg so 3 pumps would be 2.25mg Gels roughly correspond to the daily doses found in the 50 mcg and 100 mcg patches.
 Estradiol gel is found in individual 1 gram sachets or multiple dose tubes (30 g to 80 g).
 Convenient Is better absorbed thru skin and less likely to affect the liver or cause problems with blood clots than pills Less likely to get irritation from the adhesive that holds the patch in place.
 Can rub off onto people in close physical contact.
-Is more expensive than pills or patches. • \$220 Estradiol patch The patch is usually replaced twice a week (about every 3 to 4 days.
+Is more expensive than pills or patches. \$100-200 per month depending on type Compounded compounds may be less Estradiol patch The patch is usually replaced twice a week (about every 3 to 4 days.
 Patch is applied to a clean, dry, hairless area of the body, such as the lower abdomen or buttocks.
 Estradiol transdermal patch 50 to 100 mcg (microgram) worn weekly.
 A 50 mcg patch is equivalent to 0.05 mg, and 100 mcg patch is equivalent to 0.1 mg.
 The milligram or microgram amount indicates the amount delivered daily.
-Convenient Is better absorbed thru skin and less likely to affect the liver or cause problems with blood clots Sometimes can cause rashes or fall off Is more expensive than pills Price varies a lot.
-Check goodrx.com for prices.
-4 once a week patches might be available for around \$30 but may need 1-4 patches a week.
+Convenient Is better absorbed thru skin and less likely to affect the liver or cause problems with blood clots Sometimes can cause rashes or fall off Is more expensive than pills 30 patches \$620, may need more than one at a time